Kroxeal/Modsen_practice/dublicate_images/README.md

 Using following command:
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 ### Preparation
-- Put a folder with your images in the folder of project(where main.py file is situated)
+- Place a folder with your images in the project directory (where main.py is located).
-- Change name(s) of folder(s) in main.py:
+- Change the folder name(s) in main.py:
 ```
 folders = [
         os.path.join("5 Flower Types Classification Dataset", "Lilly"),